youngbloood/gopool/README.md

 # Q&A
 Q: how deal with ErrNotIdle?

-A: if recieve ErrNotIdle , may be the goroutine pool size is 0, and invoke `.Add(size int)` to expan the pool.
+A: if recieve ErrNotIdle , may be the goroutine pool size is 0, and invoke `.Expand(add int)` to expan the pool.

 Q: how deal with ErrTimeOut?